 Current Test Procedure

-To determine compliance with DOE standards, manufacturers must follow the test procedures specified at 10 CFR 430.23(i) for microwave ovens as of September 6, 2011.
+Manufacturers must follow the test procedures specified at 10 CFR 430.23(i) to demonstrate compliance with energy conservation standards for microwave ovens manufactured on or after June 17, 2016.
+Manufacturers must also follow these test procedures for representations related to standby mode and off mode energy consumption as of July 17, 2013.
 The methods to conduct the test procedure are further specified in 10 CFR Part 430, Subpart B, Appendix I. This information is also in the Electronic Code of Federal Regulations.
+Because there are currently no energy conservation standards for microwave ovens, manufacturers are not required to use the test procedure to determine compliance with DOE standards at this time.

 For further guidance or to submit questions related to the implementation of this test procedure, visit the Guidance and Frequently Asked Questions page.